Leica CL vs Panasonic TZ200

 It is notable that the CL has a hotshoe, while the TZ200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the CL and the TZ200 are recent models that are part of the current product line-up.
 The TZ200 replaced the earlier Panasonic TZ100, while the CL does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.
+Further information on the features and operation of the CL and TZ200 can be found, respectively, in the Leica CL Manual (free pdf) or the online Panasonic TZ200 Manual.

 So how do things add up?
 Is the Leica CL better than the Panasonic TZ200 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.